digitalcomtech/syrus4-sdk-nodejs/README.md

 <a name="module_Apps..stopInstance"></a>

 ### Apps~stopInstance(name) ⇒
-Stops an instance of an application.

-This function executes the "stop-instance" action using the `execute` function from the `Utils` module.
-It returns a promise that resolves with the result of stopping the instance.
+Stops an instance of an application and returns a promise that resolves with the result of stopping the instance.

 **Kind**: inner method of [<code>Apps</code>](#module_Apps)